-Report on the Examination of a Letter from President Abraham Lincoln to Treasury Secretary Salmon P. Chase, November 14, 1863
+Report on Letter from President Lincoln to Treasury Secretary Chase

 A manuscript letter in the hand of Abraham Lincoln to Treasury Secretary Salmon P. Chase, dated November 14, 1863, was brought to the Document Conservation Laboratory for examination on May 7, 2009.
 The objective of examination was to look for physical evidence whether or not this letter had originally been half of a folio, formerly tipped onto page five of Volume 91, Record Group 56, “Letters Received from the Executive Officers (“AB”), 1831-1869.”
 At present, on page five is a half folio with a torn edge at the left side.
 The letter to be examined also has a torn edge at the left side.
 Official Executive Mansion letterhead stationery of the time was a single folio, that is, a single sheet with a fold at the left side to create four pages and with the letterhead at the top of the first page of the folio.